toolprint/homebrew-tap/DEVELOPMENT.md

-# OneGrep Homebrew Tap Development
+# ToolPrint Homebrew Tap Development

 This document contains instructions for developers who maintain this Homebrew tap.